paulomarruda/snek8/README.md

 ## ROMs
-We do not include any ROM file here, but you can encounter CHIP8 ROMs all over internet.
-We list some repositiories:
+We do not include any ROM files here, but you can encounter CHIP8 ROMs all over the internet.
+We list some repositories:

 - [https://github.com/jamesmcm/chip8go](https://github.com/jamesmcm/chip8go)
 - [https://johnearnest.github.io/chip8Archive/](https://johnearnest.github.io/chip8Archive/)